Maggy Hurchalla: Controversies

 When Hurchalla learned that the company Lake Point Restoration, owned by George Lindemann Jr., was planning on developing a rock mining site in Martin County, she wrote twenty-three emails to county commissioners expressing her objections to the plans based on environmental concerns.
 Lake Point made deals with South Florida Water Management District in 2008 and Martin County in 2009 for water storage, but both deals were canceled in 2012.
 Lake Point said that Hurchalla was the reason the contracts were canceled and sued her in 2013 for tortious interference.
 In February 2018, the trial took place and was decided in favor of Lake Point.
 Hurchalla was ordered to pay Lake Point US$4,391,708.
 In July 2018, her car and two of her kayaks were seized by court order, though Lake Point later returned them.
 Hurchalla appealed the decision, but it was upheld by the Florida Fourth District Court of Appeal in June 2019; in 2021, the U.S. Supreme Court denied a request to hear an appeal.

 Awards and honors

 In 2002, she was named the Everglades Coalition's Conservationist of the Year.
 In 2003 she won a National Wetlands Award from the Environmental Law Institute for volunteer leadership.
 In 2019 she gave the keynote address at the 50th anniversary meeting of the Friends of the Everglades.

 Personal life and death

 Hurchalla was married to Jim Hurchalla, formerly an engineer for Pratt & Whitney.
-They have four children.
+They had four children.
 Hurchalla was in remission from breast cancer as of 2019.

 She appeared with her sister Janet Reno in "Dark Knight Court", a 2013 episode of The Simpsons, as Reno.
-Reno’s Parkinson’s Disease made it difficult for her to speak, so Hurchalla voiced the character’s longer lines.
+Reno's Parkinson's disease made it difficult for her to speak, so Hurchalla voiced the character's longer lines.

 Hurchalla lived in Stuart, Florida.
 She died from cardiac arrest on February 19, 2022, while she was recovering from a hip surgery.
 She was 81.